senghuot/Data-Structure/README.md

+As of today...this repo will be committed to termination.
+No further udates will be provided

 #3a.
 The tree has to form a straight chain in order to produce Omega(n) upon one bad operation.
 A straight chain tree form by multiple insertions of nodes with keys arrange in sequential order.